Contact us for our low season discount for tours commencing June to mid September!

 Want to learn more about Ethiopia and Africa?
 Then subscribe to our YouTube and like our Facebook.

-World-renowned for its 11 rock-hewn monolithic churches constructed in the 12th and 13th century, Lalibela was meant to be a "New Jerusalem".
+World-renowned for its 11 rock-hewn churches constructed in the 12th and 13th century, Lalibela was meant to be a "New Jerusalem".
 These architectural marvels are believed to be some of the largest monolithic churches in the world.
 Surrounded by a traditional village, and the town of Lalibela, the rock-hewn churches remain an important pilgrimage site for Orthodox Christians.
-The town is also a popular place to celebrate Timkat (Epiphany) every January 19th.
+The town is also a popular place to celebrate Timkat (Epiphany) every January 19th

-A large city sitting on Lake Tana, the largest lake in Ethiopia, and also the source of the Blue Nile.
+Bahir Dar is a large city sitting on Lake Tana, the largest lake in Ethiopia and also the source of the Blue Nile.
 This city is of great importance not only because it is the launching point for those wishing to visit the Blue Nile Falls but also for the numerous medieval island monasteries.
-These secluded Christian monasteries on Lake Tana are of great religious and historical significance and are accessible by boat from Bahir Dar.
+These secluded Christian monasteries on Lake Tana are of great religious and historical significance and are mainly accessible by boat from Bahir Dar.

 Famous for its Royal enclosure (Fasil Ghebbi) of castles built by successive Ethiopian emperors and kings, Gondar is the only place in Africa where you find castles and is often referred to as the "Camelot of Africa".
 One of the most important Ethiopian Orthodox churches is found here, Debre Birhan Selassie church.
 Renown for its iconic Ethiopian Church art and angel covered ceiling.
 The city of Gondar is also a former capital of Ethiopia and jumping off point for those heading to the Simien Mountains.